catamphetamine/react-pages/README.md

 node src/server.js
 ```

+And the client-side code should also be modified accordingly: the client-side `render()` function should be passed the same `Html` component as a parameter in place of the `to` DOM Element parameter.
+This will enable ["rehydration"](https://18.react.dev/reference/react-dom/client/hydrateRoot) instead of the default "from scratch" rendering.

 ## Fetching Data From Server

 To "load" a page before it gets rendered, define a static `load` property function on the page component.